gulcegok2/SmartEdu/README.md

-# SmartEDU Eğitim Portalı
+# SmartEDU Education Portal

-## Proje Hakkında
+## About the Project
-SmartEDU, öğrenciler ve eğitmenler arasında etkileşimi kolaylaştıran bir eğitim portalıdır.
-Platform, kullanıcılara çeşitli kurslar sunarak online eğitim deneyimini zenginleştirmeyi amaçlamaktadır.
+SmartEDU is an education portal that facilitates interaction between students and instructors.
+The platform aims to enhance the online learning experience by offering various courses to users.

-## Özellikler
+## Features

-### Kullanıcı Rolleri
+### User Roles
-- **Öğrenciler**: Kursları inceleyebilir, kayıt olabilir ve kendi dashboard'larından takip edebilirler
+- **Students**: Can browse, enroll in, and track courses from their dashboard.
-- **Eğitmenler**: Kurs oluşturabilir, düzenleyebilir ve yönetebilirler
+- **Instructors**: Can create, edit, and manage courses.
-- **Adminler**: Tüm kullanıcıları ve kategorileri yönetebilirler
+- **Admins**: Can manage all users and categories.

-### Kurs Yönetimi
+### Course Management
-- Kurs oluşturma ve güncelleme
+- Course creation and updating
-- Kategorilere göre kursları filtreleme
+- Filtering courses by categories
-- Kurs arama fonksiyonu
+- Course search function
-- Kursa kayıt olma ve kurstan ayrılma
+- Enrolling in and unenrolling from courses

-### Kullanıcı İşlemleri
+### User Operations
-- Kullanıcı kaydı ve girişi
+- User registration and login
-- Rol bazlı yetkilendirme
+- Role-based authorization
-- Güvenli şifre saklama
+- Secure password storage

-## Teknolojiler
+## Technologies

 ### Backend
 - Node.js
 - Express.js
 - MongoDB (Mongoose)
-- bcrypt (şifre hashleme)
+- bcrypt (password hashing)
-- express-validator (form validasyonu)
+- express-validator (form validation)
-- express-session (oturum yönetimi)
+- express-session (session management)
-- connect-flash (bildirim mesajları)
+- connect-flash (notification messages)
-- method-override (HTTP metot desteği)
+- method-override (HTTP method support)
-- nodemailer (e-posta gönderimi)
+- nodemailer (email sending)
-- slugify (SEO dostu URL'ler)
+- slugify (SEO-friendly URLs)

 ### Frontend
 - EJS (Template Engine)
 - Bootstrap
 - jQuery
 - HTML/CSS